 - B. All evidence used is subject to verification.
 Honesty and integrity are of utmost importance in legislative debate.
-Falsification or deliberate misuse of evidence may result in the legislator being suspended by tournament officials. - C. Guidelines for Laptop Use in Congressional Debate
+Falsification or deliberate misuse of evidence may result in the legislator being suspended by tournament officials. - C. NEW GUIDELINES for Use of Internet-Enabled Devices in Congressional Debate